 - 8.05 Continue Establish partnership with Valencia County Schools La Merced Elementary School and the Belen School District for use of their existing sports fields and other venues. - 8.06 Determine the level of current participation of Boy Scouts, Girl Scouts and other youth-based groups and create an environment for their continued active growth in Rio Communities activities.

-5-4-9 ENCOURAGE DIVERSITY IN HOUSING
+5-4-9 ENCOURAGE A VARIETY OF HOUSING OPTIONS DIVERSITY IN HOUSING

-Objective: Encourage the continued support and development of diverse and highdensity neighborhoods with unique one-of-kind energy efficient homes.
+Objective: Encourage the continued support and growth of development of diverse and high quality -density neighborhoods with unique one-of-kind energy efficient homes.